 Scholastic: 20 days of learning at home : www.sholastic.com/learnathome

 Digital concert hall free for 30 days: use code BERLINPHIL at www.digitalconcerthall.com/tickets

-McHarper manor: Dairy free art tutorials at 1pm eastern time: https://www.mcharpermanor.com/post/supply-list-for-our-first-week-of-projects
+McHarper manor: Daily free art tutorials at 1pm eastern time: https://www.mcharpermanor.com/post/supply-list-for-our-first-week-of-projects

 What about other community things?

 State Botanical Garden: If the university is open, gardens are open.
-So currently the gardens are open to the public for visits, BUT all events have been rescheduled or cancelled.
+So currently the gardens are open to the public for visits from 12pm to 7pm, BUT all events have been rescheduled or cancelled.